Anton-Vasylchenko/simple-movies-app/README.md

 # ABOUT THE PROJECT

-App where you can see the list of popular daily movies and people
+An application where you can see the list of popular daily movies and popular people

 Used technologies: React, Bootstrap and The Movie Database Api